CongLeSolutionX/Harmonic_Shaders/DOCUMENTATION.md

     *   `getColor`: To select a color for each wave layer (when interacting).

 ## 2.2. `harmonicColorEffect` Logic Flow
+## TODO: Break down this section into small parts to further explain the math equation using LaTex syntax
 This flowchart details the steps inside the main shader function.

 ```mermaid